 Sustainable practices also are honored with a special award.
 These best practices in sustainable pavement construction, preservation, and rehabilitation are those which serve as a model throughout the transportation-construction community.

-The nomination period for the 2021 Distinguished Service Awards is now closed.
-Recipients will be notified the first week of October and recognized at the upcoming 58th Annual Meeting in Huntington Beach, California.
+The nomination period for the 2023 Distinguished Service Awards is now closed.
+Recipients will be notified in October and recognized at the upcoming 60th Annual Meeting in Marco Island, Florida.

 2020—Randell C. Riley, P.E., Illinois Chapter-ACPA, Inc. (retired).In recognition of your exceptional service and commitment to the concrete pavement industry.